Isis International Activist School on aurigae.com Leadership and Advocacy Training with Qayn, Burkina Faso – 24 to 28 September 2012

 QAYN (Queer African Youth Networking Center) has been working for the past two years on a project for an advocacy and leadership training in West Africa.
 Isis International Manila joined this exciting initiative, bringing its unique expertise in communication and its very special Southern feminist experiences.
 The training is taking place from the 24th to the 28th September 2012 in Burkina Faso with ten participants from francophone countries.

-The participants will gain a feminist grounding in issues and politics of body, gender and sexuality and power and change through a sharing of knowledge and experiences.
-This theoretical part will lead to the core of the training: movement and communications strategies building for social change.
-An important focus will also be developed on self-care and security as leaders and activists.
+The participants will gain a feminist grounding in issues and viagra medication for erection politics of cheap non presciption tramadol body, gender and sexuality and power and change through a sharing of knowledge and experiences.
+This theoretical part will lead to the core of the visit our site training: movement and communications strategies building for social change.
+An important focus will also be developed on self-care and security as leaders and on line pharmacy activists.
 The overall objective is for participants to produce an action plan that includes monitoring and evaluation to be included and implemented in their respective communities.

 The Queer African Youth Networking Center (QAYN) was formed in 2010 to establish a wide network of support to promote the safety and well-being of lesbians, gays, bisexual, transgender and questioning West African youth.
 QAYN is a fiscal project of Lavender Youth Recreation and Information Center-LYRIC in the USA and pending registration in Ouagadougou, Burkina Faso.
 QAYN currently works in Nigeria, Burkina Faso and with a local partner in Cameroon.

-QAYN recently released a report untitled STRUGGLING ALONE - The Lived Realities of Women who Have Sex with Women in Burkina Faso, Ghana and Nigeria.
-This report is a result of a five-month social context analysis to call attention to the lived realities of lesbians, bisexual, transgendered, queer and women who have sex with women (LBTQWSW) in three West African countries.
+QAYN recently released a report untitled STRUGGLING ALONE - The Lived Realities of Women who Have Sex with Women in Burkina Faso, Ghana and buy female viagra online Nigeria.
+This report is a result of click now a five-month social context analysis to call attention to pills store buy levitra the lived realities of lesbians, bisexual, transgendered, queer and women who have sex with women (LBTQWSW) in three West African countries.
 A group of passionate and resourceful volunteers engaged in cross countries interviews and focus group interviews to uncover the challenges faced and strategies used by LBTQWSW in living their lives as same gender loving women.
 Women who have sex with women (WSW) face double discrimination.

 The double discrimination